Quadratic Diophantine equations, the Heisenberg group and formal languages: Pell's equation

 \section{Pell's equation}

-The purpose of this section is to study solutions to Pell's equation, which eventually allows us to shat the solution language to a quadratic equation in the ring of integers is EDT0L.
+The purpose of this section is to study solutions to Pell's equation, which eventually allows us to show that the solution language to a quadratic equation in the ring of integers is EDT0L.

 We start with a lemma that shows languages that arise as part of recursively defined integer sequences with non-negative integer coefficients are EDT0L.
 We will later show that solutions to Pell's equation are of this form.